 Click here to leave a comment

 Did you make friends in jail?
-Trying to throw a shout out to someone you met in jail?
+Trying to send a message to someone you met in jail?
 Then send them a message by posting a comment below.

-Post a message to people locked up at Van Buren County Jail
+Post a message to people incarcerated at Van Buren County Jail

 Links and Resources